muzz-dev/mrrefill_app/README.md

-# Mobile Application for Employee and User using Flutter.
+# Mobile Application for Employee and Customer using Flutter.

 # mrrefill_app